directvt/vtm/doc/architecture.md

 #### Windows

-- Win32 Console Input (ReadConsoleInput)
+- ReadConsoleInput events (Win32 Console API)
     - The KEY_EVENT stream is clusterized, tied to the keys pressed, and forwarded to the keyboard event channel (excluding repeat modifier keys).
     - The MOUSE_EVENT stream is forwarded to the mouse event channel (excluding double clicks and idle events).
     - The FOCUS_EVENT stream is forwarded to the focus event channel.